savannahwashburn/CD_alternative_splicing/README.md

 ## Isoform Fractions

-Isoform fractions were calculated as normalized isoform counts / normalized total gene counts -filtered if gene is not expression
+Isoform fractions were calculated as normalized isoform counts / normalized total gene counts
+* filtered if gene is not expression
-->95% of individuals expression esoform as the only isoform of this gene ->95% of indivuduals do not express transcript
+* >95% of individuals expression esoform as the only isoform of this gene
+* >95% of indivuduals do not express transcript

 ## Differentially used Isoform Fractions (dIF)
-mean IF in recurring disease - mean IF in non-recurring disease for each isoform or mean IF in rectum - mean IF in ileum for each isoform -considered differentially used if dIF > +0.1 or < -0.1 with FDR adjusted p-value < 0.05
+mean IF in recurring disease - mean IF in non-recurring disease for each isoform or mean IF in rectum - mean IF in ileum for each isoform
+* considered differentially used if dIF > +0.1 or < -0.1 with FDR adjusted p-value < 0.05